dylb0t/dr-tin/README.md

 # TODO
 - COMPLETE roundtime countdown
--- Global roundtime countdown
+  - Global roundtime countdown
--- Could be modified in the future to utilize return value on function instead of global variable.
+  - Could be modified in the future to utilize return value on function instead of global variable.
 May be safer.
 - better navigation
 - spell system
--- Underway.
+  - Underway.
 Have the Summon Admitance and Impediance systems built, and they work incredibly well.
+- Combat system
+- Skinning
 - maps
 - obvious paths and Roundtime above prompt